 - Check whether there are any hazardous substances requiring atmospheric monitoring or health surveillance are in use in your workplace.
 If so, check whether management has complied with the requirements of the regulations, hold meetings with your members and contact the union.

-- Check what the purchasing policy of the company is - prior to any new substance coming into the workplace, the MSDS should be checked and any OHS reps consulted.
+- Check what the purchasing policy of the company is - prior to any new substance coming into the workplace, the SDS should be checked and any OHS reps consulted.
 Raise this at the OHS Committee for review if necessary.

 The regulations set out specific duties for the employer including: